KeesHiemstra/Tools/MaintJournal/README.md

 ### Wish list

+- [X] Text of 'Event filter' was reset at a `NotifyPropertyChanged`.
-- [ ] Chanced an event, the 'Event filter' is not updated.
+- [ ] The first record was saved, but additional records was not saved.